VictorValar/generic-lead-scoring-model/README.md

     - **If defining from categorical variables:**
         Identify the options that best represent the ICP.
 For example, in a feature called "Industry", the ICP options could be "Retail" and "Telecom".

-5. Assign points to the ICP option: Assign the qualification threshold points (suppose 50 points in this case) to the ICP option(s).
+4. Assign points to the ICP option: Assign the qualification threshold points (suppose 50 points in this case) to the ICP option(s).

-6. Divide the remaining points range into equal intervals: For options less desirable than the ICP option, divide the range from the minimum points to the qualification threshold points (0 to 50) into equal intervals.
+5. Divide the remaining points range into equal intervals: For options less desirable than the ICP option, divide the range from the minimum points to the qualification threshold points (0 to 50) into equal intervals.
 For options more desirable than the ICP option, divide the range from the qualification threshold points to the maximum points (50 to 100) into equal intervals.

+    Suppose a feature A has 4 options: A1, A2, A3, A4.
+The ICP option is A2:
     - For options less desirable than A2 (A1): Divide the range 0 to 50 into equal intervals (0 to 50, one interval of 50 points).
     - For options more desirable than A2 (A3 and A4): Divide the range 50 to 100 into equal intervals (50 to 100, two intervals of 25 points each).

-7. Assign points to the other options based on their position in the intervals: Assign points to each option based on the position of that option within the equal intervals.
+6. Assign points to the other options based on their position in the intervals: Assign points to each option based on the position of that option within the equal intervals.
     - A1: 0 points (minimum)
     - A2: 50 points (ICP option)
     - A3: 75 points